fall inside a hole

 Trains

 The chassis was completely redesigned to use a AA battery instead of two N batteries for the later Action Series, with AAs being much more common even in the day.
 The motor was changed to be mounted at an angle at the rear of the chassis with the reversing lever now centralized on the right side of the locomotive.
 The wheels also moved closer together and gained axle-box guards.
-Here are three EF-65s of these three production types as well as their chassis' - note the often-broken plastic battery clips on the earlier two N battery types.
+Here are three EF-65s of these three different production types as well as their chassis' - note the often-broken plastic battery clips on the earlier two N battery types.

 Later Action Series trains that were not hauled by a locomotive had the power chassis installed in the middle car, so it was equally pulling and pushing the train in either direction - locomotive-headed sets often have a harder time reversing and pushing the train back up the track.
 There were two different steam locomotive chassis, the earlier D-51 which used two N batteries and a later unpowered C-62 with powered coach.
 Many toolings were reused with different plastic and paint colors to represent different trains and liveries as well as colors of freight cars.
-The later Action Series did see the introduction of new trains like the 200 series Shinkansen, private railway trains like the old-paint-color Skyliner, and even foreign trains like the TGV.

 Trains were sold in sets and individually early on in boxes and later in carded blister packs as three-piece trains.
 Early Action Series train came on green cards which were followed by orange cards.
 At the end of its life, private railway and other trains were released on blue cards.